Jakochen/starbro/README.md

-Strava.NET Samples
+Starbro
 =============

-The only thing you have to do is assigning a valid auth token from Strava to the variable "token".

-Please send me your feedback to strava@sascha-simon.com
+Please send me your feedback to richbrownesq@gmail.com